As specified in RFC 2617

 With Integrated Authentication, Chrome can authenticate the user to an Intranet server or proxy without prompting the user for a username or password.
 It does this by using cached credentials which are established when the user initially logs in to the machine that the Chrome browser is running on.
 Integrated Authentication is supported for Negotiate and NTLM challenges only.

-Due to potential attacks, Integrate Authentication is only enabled when Chrome receives an authentication challenge from a proxy, or when it receives a challenge from a server which is in the permitted list.
+Due to potential attacks, Integrated Authentication is only enabled when Chrome receives an authentication challenge from a proxy, or when it receives a challenge from a server which is in the permitted list.

-This list is passed in to Chrome using a comma-separated list of URLs to Chrome via the "auth-server-whitelist" command-line switch.
-For example, you can pass in:
+This list is passed in to Chrome using a comma-separated list of URLs to Chrome via the AuthServerWhitelist

-which would tell chrome that any URL ending in either 'example.com', 'foobar.com' or 'baz' is in the permitted list.
+then Chrome would consider that any URL ending in either 'example.com', 'foobar.com', or 'baz' is in the permitted list.
 Without the '*' prefix, the URL has to match exactly.

-In Windows only, if the command-line switch is not present, the permitted list consists of those servers in the Local Machine or Local Intranet security zone (for example, when the host in the URL includes a "." character it is outside the Local Intranet security zone), which is the behavior present in IE.
+In Windows only, if the AuthServerWhitelist setting is not specified, the permitted list consists of those servers in the Local Machine or Local Intranet security zone (for example, when the host in the URL includes a "." character it is outside the Local Intranet security zone), which is the behavior present in IE. Treating servers that bypass proxies as being in the intranet zone is not currently supported.

 If a challenge comes from a server outside of the permitted list, the user will need to enter the username and password.